mrumkovskis/wabase-wiki/View-Get.md

 ## Get matched with `list` API

-This is the most common type of requests.
-We use list API whenever we need to get a list of items.
-Let's get back to our very first example from the View-Intro.
+This is one of the most common type of requests.
+We use `API-list` whenever we need to get a list of items.
+In order to use it, all we need to do is to send `HTTP-GET` to `baseURL/nameOfTheView`.
+Now let's see how this works in action and  get back to our very first example from the View-Intro.

 ```
 name: user